Saturday, December 19, 2015

 Red Ribbon (#22 - Rated 6.25 out of 12)

-Red Ribbon Home Brewed Root Beer is from Pennsylvania.
-It is from the Natrona Bottling Company in Natrona, Pennsylvania.
+Red Ribbon Home Brewed Root Beer originates from Pennsylvania and is produced by the Natrona Bottling Company in Natrona, Pennsylvania.

-The company was founded as the Natrona Bottling Works in 1904 by Ed Welsh and was purchased by the Bowser family in 1939, who changed the name to the Natrona Bottling Company.
-John Bowser hired his 15-year-old brother Paul, who worked at the company after school and on weekends.
-Paul operated and later owned the company – for a combined seventy years – until he died in 2008.
-They have a YouTube video of the company.
-Looks pretty vintage.
+The company, Natrona Bottling Works, was established in 1904 by Ed Welsh.
+In 1939, the Bowser family acquired the company and renamed it the Natrona Bottling Company.
+John Bowser employed his 15-year-old brother, Paul, who worked at the company after school and on weekends.
+Paul managed and later owned the company for a combined seventy years until his passing in 2008.
+The company has a YouTube video showcasing its operations, which appear to be quite vintage.

-Ingredients: Carbonated Water, Cane Sugar, Natural and Artificial Flavors, Citric Acid and Caramel Color.
+Carbonated Water, Cane Sugar, Natural and Artificial Flavors, Citric Acid, and Caramel Color.

 Nutrition (from the bottle)